List of The Thundermans characters: Cherry Seinfield

-Dr. Colosso
+Dr. Ebenezer Colosso

 Dr. Colosso (voiced by Dana Snyder in rabbit form; also portrayed by Snyder in human form) is one of the world's greatest villains of the Villain League and Hank's former nemesis until Hank transformed him into a rabbit while still Thunder Man.
 He is kept in Max's bedroom.
 It is shown that Dr. Colosso likes Max very much.
 Despite being a supervillain, he's occasionally helped the family, such as delivering Chloe when Barb went into labor and alerting Max and Phoebe when Falconmans daughter tried taking over Hiddenville.

 In "A Hero Is Born", Dr. Colosso is temporarily turned back to his human form so he can go get an award, though it is actually a plot by fellow villains King Crab, Lady Web, and Scalestro to get him kicked out due to being inactive in villainy.

 Other times when Dr. Colosso is turned human is when Phoebe has him pose as her uncle on family game night and when he steals the animalizer in a plot to disrupt Hank and Barb's wedding vow renewal, similar to when he disrupted their first wedding.

 Dr. Colosso's puppet is performed by Stephen, Edward, and Charles Chiodo, with assistance in later episodes from Kevin Carlson.

 Thunder Monitor

 The Thunder Monitor (voiced by Jennifer Hale) is the monitor owned by the Thundermans.
-It would alert the Thundermans if anyone is coming or if they are getting contacted by Super President Kickbutt.
+It would alert the Thundermans if anyone was coming or if they were getting contacted by Super President Kickbutt.